zio/zio/docs/datatypes/core/zio/error-management.md

   ZIO.die(new ArithmeticException("divide by zero"))
 ```

-The result is the creation of a ZIO effect whose error channel and success channel are both 'Nothing'.
+The result is the creation of a ZIO effect whose error channel and success channel are both `Nothing`.
 In other words, this effect cannot fail and does not produce anything.
 Instead, it is an effect describing a _defect_ or an _unexpected error_.

 Let's see what happens if we run this effect: